 Partnership and Integrated Working

 A variety of assessment methods are used on this programme to develop theory, knowledge and practice skills required for working in the sector.

 A variety of methods will be used such as lectures, seminars, workshops, student led discussions, directed learning tasks, online learning, experiential learning scenarios, presentations and debates.
-Also practical assessments such as participating in a multi-agency meeting and delivering and facilitating a learning tool.

 This course is not accepting applications from Tier 4 international students.
 For more information, please contact the course provider.